CarGurus Header

 The CarGurus verdict

-The CX-60 is a typical Mazda in that it delivers an engaging driving experience and lots of creature comforts in a package that’s stylish, well made and really impressive for interior quality.
-You’ll judge for yourself whether the quality really is a match for the likes of Audi, BMW and Mercedes as Mazda claims, but we’d say that it certainly isn’t far off.
+The CX-60 is a typical Mazda in that it delivers an engaging driving experience and lots of creature comforts in a package that looks stylish and feels well made.
+You’ll judge for yourself whether that perceived quality really is a match for the likes of Audi, BMW and Mercedes-Benz, as Mazda claims, but we’d say it certainly isn’t far off.

-Granted, it probably won’t suit everyone.
-Those after ultimate comfort might be put off by the slightly firm ride, and although the drivetrain is fine, it could be a little more polished.
-But if you’re after a family SUV with a hint of something a little bit different about it, then we’d say the CX-60 is well worth a look.
+Granted, the CX-60 won’t suit everyone.
+Those after ultimate comfort might be put off by the ride, and although the drivetrain is fine, it could be a little more polished.
+But if you’re after a family SUV with something a bit different about it, we’d suggest the CX-60 is well worth a look.

 Search for a Mazda CX-60 on CarGurus